rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 * multibootusb
 * universal usb installer

-Rufus can only work for Rocky Linux images if you use "dd mode" only.
-Do not use ISO mode as it will result in a broken installer.
-It is recommended that you use the recommended list of writers in the recommended section.
+Rufus can only work for Rocky Linux images if you use "dd mode" **only**.
+Do **not** use ISO mode as it will result in a broken installer.
+It is recommended by Release Engineering that you use a writer from the recommended section.

 ## About Cloud Images